In Asia, U.S.'s Pompeo expected to bolster allies against China

 'DIFFICULT BUT NECESSARY DECISIONS'

-The island is a key part of Chinese President Xi Jinping's Belt and Road Initiative but the government has in recent years sought to improve ties with India, United States and Japan.
+The island is a key part of Chinese President Xi Jinping's Belt and Road Initiative but Colombo has in recent years sought to improve ties with India, United States and Japan.

 Similar efforts are under way to push back against Chinese influence in the Maldives, tropical islands that lie on key shipping lanes.